DivyAnant01/user-authentication-system-using-jwt-with-fastapi/README.md

 MongoDB Integration: Utilizes MongoDB for user data storage with the motor asynchronous driver.
 Logging: Tracks API calls for better observability.
 Secure Endpoints: Sensitive endpoints protected by JWT authentication and role validation.

+add your .env file for database for running on server